 The Gekkeikan Okura Sake Museum has been created from a sake brewery built in 1909.
 It still retains the atmosphere of the old brewery with its earthen flooring with flagstone inlays where rice was washed, as well as its roof trusses made from Oregon pine beams.

 This well was used to draw groundwater recharged deep beneath the naturally rich Momoyama Hills.
-Clean and containing little iron, this water is ideal for making sake and is used in the Sakekobo Mini-Brewery.
+Clean water, low in iron, makes Fushimi sake special.
+This water, ideal for brewing, is what we use in our adjacent breweries.

 This spacious courtyard is surrounded by the craftsmen's residences, the Gekkeikan Okura Sake Museum, and the Uchigura Sake Brewery.
 Barrels used to ferment sake were lined up in rows here and then dried under the sun.